lucia-auth/lucia/documentation-v2/content/main/basics/sessions.md

 ## Configuration

-You can configure few aspects of your sessions:
+You can configure sessions in a few ways:

 - Session attributes with [`getSessionAttributes()`]()
 - Session expiration with [`sessionExpiresIn`]()